 - Provide and maintain a work environment that is without risk (so far as is reasonably and practicable) to health and safety (including psychological health). - Take reasonable steps to ensure that employees and other workplace participants are aware of relevant policies and procedures.
-This includes training and the availability of documents. - Use appropriate resources and processes to eliminate or minimise risks associated with unacceptable workplace behaviour. - Treat all complaints seriously and respond to them promptly. - Ensure Equity Contact Officers (ECOs)1 are available for all staff to access. - Take reasonable steps to ensure that policies and procedures are applied and enforced in all relevant circumstances. - Regular review of relevant policies and procedures. - Seek expert/additional assistance for complex or serious matters.
+This includes training and the availability of documents. - Use appropriate resources and processes to eliminate or minimise risks associated with unacceptable workplace behaviour. - Treat all complaints seriously and respond to them promptly. - Take all reasonable steps to have a trained Equity Contact Officers (ECOs)1 available for all staff to access. - Take reasonable steps to ensure that policies and procedures are applied and enforced in all relevant circumstances. - Regular review of relevant policies and procedures. - Seek expert/additional assistance for complex or serious matters.